Amazon PPC Strategy 2026: TACoS-First Guide to Growth

 Brand defense is the practice of bidding on your own branded keywords.
 This protects your turf from competitors who might try to bid on your name and steal your customers.
 These campaigns typically have a very low ACoS and high ROAS because the shopper is already looking for you.

 Launching a campaign is just the beginning.
 Continuous management and optimization are what separate a costly experiment from a profitable growth engine.
-If this process seems overwhelming, partnering with an expert team like EZCommerce can ensure your campaigns are consistently fine tuned for performance.
+If this process seems overwhelming, partnering with an expert team through Amazon management services can keep your campaigns consistently fine tuned.

 Consistent Campaign Optimization